run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 ## Command-line Interface Access

-To control access to Run:AI (and Kubernetes) resources, you must modify the Kubernetes configuration file.
+To control access to Run:ai (and Kubernetes) resources, you must modify the Kubernetes configuration file.
 The file is distributed to users as part of the [Command-line interface installation](../../../researcher-setup/cli-install#kubernetes-configuration).

 When making changes to the file, keep a copy of the original file to be used for cluster administration.
 After making the modifications, distribute the modified file to Researchers.